JeremiahKaren/35percent.github.io/shopping-centre.md

 ## Affordable housing
 Delancey has been granted permission to build 979 Build to Rent homes totalling 106,471sqm of residential floorspace and while 35% will be 'affordable' only 9,141sqm (8.6% - 116 homes) will be social rent.

 None of this is in line with the [Elephant's current affordable housing policy](http://www.southwark.gov.uk/assets/attach/1817/1.0.5%20Elephant%20%26%20Castle%20SPD%20OAPF.pdf), which requires half (17.5%) of the minimum 35% affordable housing to be social rented.
 This should give us nearly 170 social rented units.
 Instead we are getting only 116 social rented units with 53 'London Living Rent equivalent' units (£205 - £308pw) and 161 affordable rent at up to 80% market rent, for household incomes up to £90,000pa.
-Interestingly, when measured by floorspace the social rent element is even smaller - only 8.6% of the total floorspace.
+Measured by floorspace the social rent element is only 8.6% of the total residential floorspace.

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>